eopf-toolkit/community-notebook-competition/README.md

 ### Stage 3: Notebook Submission
-Submit your completed Jupyter Notebook via GitHub once complete.
+Submit your completed Jupyter Notebook via GitHub once complete, by 30 January 2026 (23:59 UTC+1).
 Clear guidelines, a notebook template and evaluation criteria will be provided in advance via this GitHub repository.
 We will also provide some challenge prompts to help get you started.
 Stay tuned!

 ### Stage 4: Judging & Evaluation
 A panel of expert judges will evaluate each submission based on technical soundness, effective use of the EOPF Zarr data and plugins and educational quality.